unknownpgr/mnist-encoder-decoder/README.md

 ### Smooth change
 - I picked two random image(4,9) from test dataset and encoded both of them.
-- Then generate vectors between them with linear interpolation.
+- Then generated vectors between them with linear interpolation.
 - Then decoded them.

 ![](./img_smooth_change.png)